Mathematical Formula Predicts Global Mass Extinction Event in 2100 - Slashdot

 Doom is here!
 (Score:2)

-Catastrophic feedback (Score:3)
+Catastrophic feedback (Score:4, Insightful)

 The possibility of a catastrophic feedback is indeed the wild card in global warming calculations: there is a lot of carbon dioxide and methane trapped in frozen soil and in undersea clathrates, and it is indeed possible that there is a threshold above which these will be released, dramatically increasing the temperature.
 It has happened in the past.